nagendra1909/nagendra1909/README.md

 # Hi there 👋, I’m **Nagendra (nagendra1909)**

 Welcome to my GitHub profile!
 I’m a passionate full-stack developer.
-I specialize in building responsive, modern web applications using React, Tailwind CSS, and component libraries like ShadCN and Lucide.
+I specialize in building responsive, modern web applications using React, Tailwind CSS, and component libraries like ShadCN and Lucide etc.

 On the backend, I develop robust APIs and scalable systems using Node.js, Express, PostgreSQL, and TypeORM , PrismaORM.
 I use GitHub for version control and collaboration, and deploy my projects with AWS and Vercel,Railway,Render,Netlify ensuring performance and reliability at scale.